franzos/nostr-ts/README.md

 Supports:

 - Zap to a user: YES
-- Zap to from / to event: NO (WIP)
+- Zap to from / to event: (just make sure you include the event ID in the event)

 ```js
 const recipient = new NUser({